rsek/dataforged/moves/moves.md

   * Take +2 momentum
   * Add +1 on your next move (not a progress move)

-On a **miss**, your foe gains the upper hand, the fight moves to a new location, or you encounter a new complication.
+On a **miss**, your foe gains the upper hand, the fight moves to a new location, or you encounter a new peril.
 You are in a bad spot and must [Pay the Price](#Pay-the-Price).

 ### React Under Fire